totu/totu.github.io/content/tester-as-a-role.md

 title: Should "Tester" be a role?
 date: 2023-03-21
-# Should "Tester" be a role?
+# Should "Tester" be a Role?

-For past seven years I have worked as professional tester.
-First I worked as a subcontractor under title "Engineer, SW Testing".
-Then later I joined the company as "Test Automation Developer" and since then I've become "Senior Test Automation Specialist".

-However my role inside the various teams hasn't changed much (expect my short stint as a Scum Master) essentially I serve as CI pipeline maintainer and interface test writer for 4 to 12 C++ developers.
+For the past seven years, I have worked as a professional tester.
+Initially, I worked as a subcontractor with the title "Engineer, SW Testing."
+Later, I joined my current company as a "Test Automation Developer," and since then, I've become a "Senior Test Automation Specialist."
+However, my role within the various teams hasn't changed much (except for my short stint as a Scrum Master).
+Essentially, I serve as the CI pipeline maintainer and interface test writer for 4 to 12 C++ developers.

-## Current task division
+## Current Task Division

-Just to bring us on same page how my company splits testing (at least in the teams I've been part of) is that the "developers" write unit tests for their code and then "testers" upkeep our test libraries (written in python) and use them in conjunction with Robot Framework to test our application's different interfaces using both public and proprietary protocols as well as do _light_ end to end testing against the actual hardware we ship with other applications and services.
+To bring us on the same page, my company splits testing (at least in the teams I've been a part of) by having "developers" write unit tests for their code, while "testers" maintain our test libraries (written in Python) and write tests with Robot Framework for our application.
+We also perform light end-to-end testing between our application and other applications and services we deliver using actual hardware we ship to customers.

 ## Problems

-Recently we've had quite a few people in these "tester" roles have moved to different roles or quit.
-Meaning there is lack of testing support and newbies to be trained.
-In turn I've been more occupied with reviewing testing code than writing new tests and well as maintaining our CI pipeline and improving speed and reliability of our pipeline.
+Recently, several people in these "tester" roles have moved to different roles or quit, resulting in a lack of testing support and newbies to be trained.
+Consequently, I've been more occupied with reviewing testing code than writing new tests, as well as maintaining our CI pipeline and improving its speed and reliability.

-This has made me think: why do we even have this "tester" role?
+This has made me wonder: why do we even have this "tester" role?
 Why aren't the developers writing the Robot Tests?
-Whenever developers need to write Robot tests there seems to be friction.
-I'm sure it is partly because Robot has weird syntax, but if these people can come to grips with C++ Robot Framework should be a walk in the park.
+Whenever developers need to write Robot tests, there seems to be friction.
+I'm sure it's partly because Robot has weird syntax, but if these people can come to grips with C++, Robot Framework should be a walk in the park.

-Another part is that "tester" is seen by many as a lesser role to "developer".
-Less technical.
-Less capable.
-Less worthy.
-This is where I have the biggest problem: testing is most important part of software development (imagine someone calling themselves a "tester" having this take).
+Another issue is that "tester" is seen by many as a lesser role to "developer."
+It's considered less technical, less capable, and less worthy.
+This is where I have the biggest problem: testing is the most important part of software development (imagine someone calling themselves a "tester" having this take).
 Many people can write tests, but writing tests that actually test something and test it properly is hard.
-Especially negative cases are often completely forgotten by developers and maybe that is natural since you focus on building the new function/feature/system so you have to have a tester's mindset to (try to) tear it into pieces.
+Especially negative cases are often completely forgotten by developers, and maybe that's natural since you focus on building the new function/feature/system.
+Still, you have to have a tester's mindset to (try to) tear it into pieces.

 ## New role?